-As project lead on the newly opened Calgary Cancer Centre, designed in collaboration with Stantec, Rob led DIALOG’s integrated design team.
+As project lead on the newly opened Arthur J.E.
+Child Comprehensive Cancer Centre, designed in collaboration with Stantec, Rob led DIALOG’s integrated design team.
 It’s a transformational project that will double Alberta’s cancer care capacity.
 It includes a research facility with the University of Calgary, where proven effective trials can be immediately deployed in patient care.
 All of this is within a single building.
 The impact on the immediate community and province is tremendous and signals a trend in how Rob’s work creates an indelible mark on the communities they inhabit.

 “As a Calgarian, I’ve watched as the city has transformed and grown well beyond the classic interpretation of what Calgary is,” says Rob.
 “It has become a diversified global city.”
 This shift is epitomized in the new Calgary Central Library, a collaboration with Snohetta, on which Rob acted as project lead.

 “The library was imagined not simply as a building to store books or technology but as a transformative catalyst for the community at large,” says Rob.

 Acting as a gateway between the cultural downtown core and rapidly emerging East Village, the Library continues to draw international acclaim not only for its dynamic design but for its ability to welcome seemingly divergent communities into a truly communal space – one intended to serve and uplift the lives of those who enter it, thanks in part to extensive and free programming.